kaltura/KalturaGeneratedAPIClientsPython/README.md

-# Python auto generated clients libs which will then be built and test by Travis CI
+# Python auto generated clients libs
 #### Please note that you should not make pull requests to the repo as the clientlibs are auto generated upon every Core release.
 #### Instead, please submit pulls to: